QPetabyte/Merkle_Trees/README.md

 # Merkle_Trees
 ## What is a Merkle Tree?

 In cryptography and computer science, a hash tree or Merkle Tree is a tree in which we label every "leaf" (node) with the cryptographic hash of some data.
-We can use Merkle Trees can to prove that data is included in a list while keeping the storage required to perform that proof to a minimum.
+We can use Merkle Trees to prove that data is included in a list while keeping the storage required to perform that proof to a minimum.

 Let's see how!